Stable finiteness of ample groupoid algebras, traces and applications: Introduction

 The paper is organized as follows.
 There is a preliminary section on groupoids and inverse semigroups, followed by a section on Dedekind finite and stably finite rings.
 Then the sufficient condition for stable finiteness of an ample groupoid algebra is given, followed by the applications to inverse semigroup algebras and Leavitt path algebras.
-As an intermediate step we realize relativized Cohn path algebras~\cite{LeavittBook} as ample groupoid algebras with a different proof than is typically found even for the case of Leavitt path algebras.
+As an intermediate step relativized Cohn path algebras~\cite{LeavittBook} are realized as ample groupoid algebras with a different proof than is typically found even for the case of Leavitt path algebras.

-The second half of the paper is devoted to faithful traces on ample groupoid algebras.
+The second half of the paper is devoted to traces on ample groupoid algebras.
 A preliminary section concerns traces and norms on $\ast$-algebras and provides a fairly general setting under which a faithful trace on a $\ast$-algebra will imply stable finiteness; the key idea comes from Passman's work~\cite{Passmanidem}.
-We then discuss the connection between traces on ample groupoid algebras and invariant means~\cite{lawsonetalmean} on the unit space (already explored in the Hausdorff and unital $C^*$-context in~\cite{starling} in the language of Boolean inverse monoids).
-We introduce the notion of a strongly faithful invariant mean (which is the same as a faithful invariant mean for Hausdorff groupoids) and show that the existence of a strongly faithful invariant mean on an ample groupoid yields a faithful trace and stable finiteness.
+I then discuss the connection between traces on ample groupoid algebras and invariant means~\cite{lawsonetalmean} on the unit space (already explored in the Hausdorff and unital $C^*$-context in~\cite{starlingmean} in the language of Boolean inverse monoids).
+I introduce the notion of a strongly faithful invariant mean (which is the same as a faithful invariant mean for Hausdorff groupoids) and show that the existence of a strongly faithful invariant mean on an ample groupoid yields a faithful trace and stable finiteness.
 For Hausdorff groupoids, existence of a faithful trace provides a strongly faithful invariant mean but it is not clear if that remains true in the non-Hausdorff case.
-As a consequence, we obtain an alternate proof of the results of the first half of the paper over fields of characteristic $0$ that is more analytic in flavor and subsumes Kaplansky's result, rather than relies on it as the first half does.
+As a consequence, an alternate proof of the results of the first half of the paper is obtained over fields of characteristic $0$ that is more analytic in flavor and subsumes Kaplansky's result, rather than relies on it as the first half does.
+In this section, I also establish that, for an ample groupoid with compact unit space, if its algebra is stably finite over some commutative ring, then its complex algebra admits a normalized trace.
+If, in addition, the groupoid is Hausdorff, then its reduced $C^*$-algebra admits a tracial state.